This review is for the 15-inch versions of Microsoft’s Surface Book 2. If you’re looking for the Microsoft Surface Book 2 13-inch, go here.

 That pride is still visible in the Surface Book 2.
-Microsoft was so happy with the Book, in fact, that it’s decided to change as little as possible.
-At a glance the sequel looks almost exactly like the original, with one optional exception: Size.
+Microsoft was so happy with the Surface Book, in fact, that it decided to change as little as possible.
+At a glance, the sequel looks almost exactly like the original, with one optional exception: Size.

-For the first time, you can order a Surface device with a 15-inch screen.
+Yes, that’s right: You can order a Surface device with a 15-inch screen.
 The larger version of the Surface Book 2 starts at an even more expensive $2,500.
-That nets you an Intel 8th-gen Core i7 processor, 16GB of RAM, a 256GB solid state drive, and Nvidia GTX 1060 graphics.
-Our top-tier review model came with a 1TB hard drive, which bumped the price up to $3,300.
+That nets you an Intel 8th-gen Core i7 processor, 16GB of RAM, a 256GB solid-state drive (SSD), and Nvidia GTX 1060 graphics.
+Our top-tier review model came with a 1TB SSD, which bumped the price up to $3,300.

 Obviously, there’s no concession for budget buyers here.
 The hardware in this system is quick, and you’re expected to pay up.
-Our Microsoft Surface Book 2 review will help you decide if this 2-in-1 is worth taking out a second mortgage.
+Here’s why think this it’s worth every penny.

 Play it again, Panos

 You may already have an opinion of the hinge, and if so, the Surface Book 2 won’t change your mind.
 It’s the same as before even on the larger 15-inch version.
 If you’re unfamiliar, then you should be warned the hinge makes the Surface Book 2 thick when closed, and invites the slim chance of an object getting wedged between the base and display, possibly scratching the latter.
-Microsoft is unapologetic about this.
-The Surface Pro is for users who want extreme portability, while the Surface Book 2 is better for an occasional jaunt.
+Microsoft is unapologetic about this — the hinge does a great job of balancing the heavier-than-usual display portion that houses the main components.
+Nevertheless, the Surface Pro is for users who want extreme portability, while the Surface Book 2 is better for an occasional jaunt.

 The Surface Book 2 can turn heads at a meeting, but if it does, it won’t be thanks to the paint.

-The benefit of the hinge is that the screen detaches completely, which is unique.
-Large 2-in-1s are rare to begin with and all serious competitors, like the Lenovo Yoga 920 and HP Spectre x360 15-inch, use a 360-hinge that does not detach the base.
+The ultimate benefit of the hinge is that the screen detaches completely, which is unique.
+Large 2-in-1s are rare to begin with, and all serious competitors, like the Lenovo Yoga 920 and HP Spectre x360 15-inch, use a 360-hinge that does not detach the base.
 Using the Spectre x360 15-inch as a tablet means holding 4.4 pounds aloft.
-The Surface Book 2 lets you remove the base, and its weight, so it weighs just 1.7 pounds in tablet mode.
+The Surface Book 2 lets you remove the base along with its weight, and so you’re holding just 1.7 pounds in tablet mode.

-The Surface Book 2, no matter its size, comes with two USB-A 3.0 ports.
-There’s also a USB-C port and the Surface Connect port (either of which can be used to charge), though the included charger only connects to the latter.
+One area where the Surface Book 2 isn’t so futuristic is connectivity: matter its size, it comes with two old-school USB-A 3.0 ports, a USB-C port without Thunderbolt 3, and the usual Surface Connect port (either of which can be used to charge), though the included charger only connects to the latter.

-While this might not sound like many options on a 15-inch 2-in-1, it’s actually on par with the HP Spectre 15 x360.
-Most premium 15-inch laptops, like the Apple MacBook Pro 15 with Touch Bar, do no better, though there are exceptions like the Dell XPS 15.
-There are certainly laptops of this size that offer many more ports, but they’re typically mobile workstations, which are much heavier.
+While this might not sound like many options on a 15-inch 2-in-1, it’s actually on par with the HP Spectre 15 x360 with the exception of Thunderbolt 3 support that enables enhanced display support and eGPU connectivity.
+Most premium 15-inch laptops, like the Apple MacBook Pro 15 with Touch Bar, do no better, though there are exceptions like the Dell XPS 15 that adds Thunderbolt 3 to its array of legacy ports.
+There are certainly laptops of this size that offer much better connectivity, but they’re typically mobile workstations that are much heavier.
 If you want the flexibility of a 2-in-1, you’ll have to get used to dongles.